 In order to reduce the incidence of injuries and deaths involving young people on NSW roads.

 In the NSW Catholic school sector, road safety education is co-ordinated by a Diocesan Road Safety Education Advisor.
-Download the contact details for the Advisors.
+Click here for the list of Road Safety Diocesan Advisors – contact information.

 For more information on road safety education, visit the Centre for Road Safety.